-- A student may, for any form of departure from Academic Integrity, or misconduct in an academic setting, incur penalties up to and including the requirement to withdraw under Regulation 11d. - b.
-A student who claims illness or compassionate grounds as a reason for missing any required component of the course other than the final exam is responsible for making alternative arrangements with the instructors concerned.
-Verifying documentation is normally not required for short-term extenuating circumstances.
-If there is a significant effect on attendance or academic performance such that the student may wish to request an incomplete (GD) grade, the student is responsible for providing appropriate documentation to the Operations Committee.
+- A student may, for any form of departure from Academic Integrity, or misconduct in an academic setting, incur penalties up to and including the requirement to withdraw under Regulation 11. - b.
+A student who claims illness, compassionate grounds, or other extenuating circumstances, as a reason for missing any required component of the course other than the final exam is responsible to notify the instructors concerned, and make alternative arrangements.
+If there is a significant effect on attendance or academic performance such that the student may wish to request an incomplete (IN) grade, a course drop or a late course drop the student is responsible for providing appropriate supporting documentation to the FEAS Faculty Board Committee.
+Students are encouraged to seek academic adivse from a program or faculty advisor to obtain guidance on the appropriate action, and the relevant documentation requirements.
 Refer to Academic Regulation 4b for procedures and documentation required to request an incomplete grade.
-In the case of illness, a medical certificate should be requested at the time of the treatment.